stele1 Spec

 History (climb.history)

-Most commonly this will be a entry with the first free ascent.
+Most commonly this will be an entry with the first free ascent.
 Depending on the area or history, the first ascent on aid, top-rope, lead, or any other significant first could be worth mentioning.
-Noting "FA" or "FFA" is almost always redundant and sometimes incorrect when earilier ascents are discovered.
+Noting "FA" or "FFA" is almost always redundant and sometimes incorrect when earlier ascents are discovered.

 Examples